ShyykoSerhiy/skyweb/readme.md

 ```

 ##What's not working and probably never will.
 * [Old P2P group chats](https://github.com/ShyykoSerhiy/skyweb/issues/6).
-Accourding to  [Skype community site ](http://community.skype.com/t5/Skype-for-Web-Beta/Group-chats-missing-on-skype-web/td-p/3884218) only new, Cloud based group chats are shown in SkypeWeb Beta(therefore works in this API).
+According to  [Skype community site ](http://community.skype.com/t5/Skype-for-Web-Beta/Group-chats-missing-on-skype-web/td-p/3884218) only new, Cloud based group chats are shown in SkypeWeb Beta(therefore works in this API).
 The old P2P group chats are not.

 ##Disclaimer
 This project relies on SkypeWeb Skype implementation.
 If Microsoft Corporation decides to remove Skype